SimplySimo/Portfolio/README.md

  4. Run

 ## Components
+(Next item on my radar it to buid out the test suite for the website)

 Apart from the custom built website, The project displays a range of work either completed or in progress
  - Parking Sensors
 	 - Uses